+The PCS move is a process that impacts most military families on multiple occasions during a service member's career.
+There is no shortage of advice about how to make it easier online — packing tips, cross country travel, pros and cons of living on or off base, as examples.
 All of these tips are incredibly helpful, and to be honest, you can never get enough of them.
-Despite all of this information, and no matter how many times you have completed a military move, there always seems to be one more thing you wish you had known before orders come, again.
+Despite all of this incredible information, no matter how many times you have completed a military move, it seems there is one more thing to learn that you really wish you had known prior to the news that orders had been cut, again.

-Here is a list of a few essential things that you need to know before your move, whether it is your first or final PCS adventure.
+Here is a list of 4 things that you really need to know prior to your move, no matter if it is your first, tenth, or last PCS adventure.

 Anticipate Damage or Loss

-Take pictures and videos of everything.
-Before your move, make sure you document the condition of your property by taking photos from multiple angles and by taking a video of appliances working.
-Video your washing machine in action, the coffee pot brewing, and the lawnmower doing its job, very close to the date movers arrive.
+- Take pictures and videos of EVERYTHING.
+Prior to a move to make sure you document the condition of your property by taking pictures from multiple angles, and by taking video of appliances actually working.
+Video your washing machine in action, the coffee pot brewing, and the lawn mower doing its job, very close to the date movers arrive.

-Be vigilant when the packers and movers arrive.
-If you witness something breaking, make them stop immediately and document it in your paperwork.
-Also, for every single piece of furniture, ask them to show you where the damage is and mark it on the sheet.
-If they cannot show you where a "scratch" is on your dining room table or if it is not in the picture you took the day before, refuse to sign the paperwork before they correct the inventory sheet.
+- Be vigilant when the packers and movers arrive.
+If you witness something being broken, make them stop immediately and document it in your paperwork.
+Also, for every single piece of furniture, ask them to show you where the damage is located and mark it on the sheet.
+If they cannot show you where a "scratch" is on your dining room table or if it is not in the picture you took the day before, refuse to sign the paperwork before they make the correction.

 But You CAN Protect Yourself